 How to make these Valentine’s Day Cookies:

 This dough starts with melted butter (do not use margarine), brown sugar, and sugar.
-You’ll beat that together and then mix in an egg and some vanilla.
+You’ll beat that together in your stand mixer, with a hand mixer, or by hand (yes you can easily mix these by hand) and then mix in an egg and some vanilla.

 More Valentine’s Day Treats to try:

 Red Velvet Cake Mix Cookies: Bright red with pops of white chocolate chips, these are easy and pretty!

 Valentine’s Crunch Bar: These crispy crunchy ooey gooey cereal bars are the best way to celebrate!